Interactive Simulations with JSPlotly

 Context:

 The code refers to the net charge network present in any sequence of amino acid residues.
-Here we illustrate angiotensin II, an important peptide for regulating blood pressure and electrolyte balance, whose converting enzyme is associated with the mechanism of cell invasibility by SARS-CoV-2.
+Here angiotensin II is illustrated, an important peptide for regulation of blood pressure and electrolyte balance, and whose converting enzyme is associated with the mechanism of cellular invasiveness by SARS-CoV-2.

 Equation:

-There is no direct equation for this simulation, since the algorithm needs to decide the charge based on the basic or acidic nature of the residue at a given pH value (see the script).
+For this simulation there is no direct equation, since the algorithm needs to decide the charge as a function of the basic or acidic nature of the residue at a given pH value (observe the script).
 Thus:

 Where,

-• pKa = base 10 antilogarithm value for the acid dissociation equilibrium constant, Ka (or log[Ka]).
+• pKa = value of the base-10 antilogarithm for the equilibrium constant of acid dissociation, Ka (or log[Ka]).

 Suggestion: